Provincial and Regional Councils

-- NB Clubs: Fredericton, Saint John, Moncton, and Kent.
+- NB Clubs: Fredericton, Saint John and Moncton.

 - PEI Club: Charlottetown.

-- NS Clubs: Pictou County (New Glasgow-Pictou area), Truro, Wolfville, Halifax, Dartmouth and Cape Breton (Sidney area).
+- NS Clubs: Pictou County (New Glasgow-Pictou area), Wolfville, Halifax, Dartmouth and Cape Breton (Sydney area).

 The Council Executive consists of the President (who also serves as Vice President Atlantic on the CFUW Board of Directors), four Regional Directors (one for each province), and a Secretary-Treasurer.
 The Annual General Meeting is held in the autumn each year, in conjunction with a Regional Conference hosted by one of the clubs.